1999 National League Championship Series: Game 4

 The Mets struck first in Game 4 on John Olerud's home run in the sixth off of Braves' starter John Smoltz, but back-to-back leadoff home runs by Brian Jordan and Ryan Klesko off of Mets' starter Rick Reed put the Braves up 2–1.
+Reed pitched seven innings and gave up just those two runs.

-The Braves were four outs from a series sweep and their fifth trip to the World Series in the 1990s when they called on John Rocker, who had treated the Mets and their fans with similar disdain during the season, with two on.
+The Braves were four outs from a series sweep and their fifth trip to the World Series in the 1990s but failed to hold the slim lead in the bottom of the eighth.
+Smoltz allowed a leadoff single to Roger Cedeño and got one more out before his night ended in favor of setup man Mike Remlinger.
+Remlinger struck out pinch hitter Benny Agbayani, but allowed Cedeno to steal second and walked pinch hitter Melvin Mora to put men on first and second.
+The Braves then called on John Rocker, who had treated the Mets and their fans with similar disdain during the season.
 The left-handed closer saved five games against New York during the regular season and two in this series.
 During the season, he said he hated the Mets and prior to this showdown wondered how many times the Braves would have to beat them before their fans would "shut up."

 In a pivotal at-bat, Olerud got the better of Rocker.
-After a double steal, Olerud's two-run single put the Mets up 3–2 and Armando Benitez retired the Braves in order in the ninth to keep New York in the NLCS.
+After a double steal put both men in scoring position, Olerud's two-run single put the Mets up 3–2 and Armando Benitez retired the Braves in order in the ninth to keep New York in the NLCS.